Ceramic Tile Installation

 3. Wear rubber gloves and squeeze out the 2 part gel epoxy into a disposable container.
 Make sure to mix the 2 part together very well.
 I like to use wooden coffee stir sticks for this.

 4. When possible apply the mixed epoxy to both surfaces.
 For some of the intricate decorative onlays , this may not be possible.
 Apply a generous amount to the back of the onlay (but not so much that it oozes out the sides) and press it against the surface you are glueing to.
-If you are glueing to a vertical wall , hold each piece for at least 10 minutes without moving it.
+Hold each piece for at least 10 minutes without moving it.
 Even though it says 5 minute epoxy, it takes 10 minutes to hold and a full 24 hours to set.
 Remove any excess glue that squeezes out the side with a coffee stir stick. (check what color your epoxy will dry to to make sure it is a good match for your application surface.
-After 5 to 7 days, runs a bead of silicone around the outside edges to keep out moisture.

 Tip: its much easier to glue an tile accent piece on a horizontal surface, than a vertical one. so if you are glueing the accents onto a sheet of mosaic to, try to do this on a flat table top, then adhere the whole piece to the wall.